fbpx

 Prisons at the Doge’s Palace

-This incredibly lavish palace was once home to the Doge of Venice which was the highest political position in Venice until the 18th century.
+This incredibly lavish palace was once home to the Doge of Venice, who was the highest political position in Venice until the 18th century.

 Take a tour of the Doge’s Palace to see the underground prisons and dungeons!

-Today, the palace is open for visitors and one of the top things to do in Venice for kids is to visit the prisons and dungeons underground.
+Today, the palace is open to visitors, and one of the top things to do in Venice with kids is to visit the underground prisons and dungeons.

 Giardini della Biennale

 Giardini Della Biennale is a huge, relaxing garden on the Grand Canal with lots of art museums and pavilions dotted around the lawn.
-There are playgrounds here too.
+There are playgrounds here, too, and occasionally you might stumble upon free art workshops where children can unleash their creativity.

 Venice Lido Beach